CebolaLab/ATAC-seq/README.md

 ### Remove mitochondrial reads

 ATAC-seq experiments commonly include a high proportion of mitochondrial reads.
 These should be removed.
-To assess the total % of mitochondrial reads, `samtools idxstats` can be run to report the total number of reads mapping to each chromosome. `samtools flagstat` provides a short report including the total number of DNA fragments.
+To assess the total % of mitochondrial reads, `samtools idxstats` can be run to report the total number of reads mapped to each chromosome. `samtools flagstat` provides a short report including the total number of DNA reads as the first line (halve this number for the total number of fragments).

 ```bash
 #Generate the idxstats report